diningphil/CGMM/README.md

 We hope that the exploitation of the proposed framework, which can be extended in many directions, can contribute to the extensive use of both generative and discriminative approaches to the adaptive processing of structured data.

 ## This repo
-The library includes data and scripts to reproduce the tree/graph classification experiments reported in the paper describing the method.
+The library includes data and scripts to reproduce the tree/graph classification experiments reported in the paper describing the method (**please look at previous releases**).

 This research software is provided as is.
 If you happen to use or modify this code, please remember to cite the foundation papers: